SimpleSurveyProject/SimpleSurvey-Documentation/use-cases/use-case-sharesSurvey.md

 ## Activity Diagram

-If you want to take a look at our activity diagram then check out this link: [CLICK HERE](http://shorturl.at/dtxyQ)
+If you want to take a look at our activity diagram then check out this picture:
 ![sharediagram](https://screen.simonlabs.de/img.php?id=3kUsZn5)

 ## Cucumber

-Check your Cucumber-Test-Case here: [CLICK HERE](https://github.com/SimpleSurveyProject/SimpleSurvey-Cucumber/blob/main/Share_survey.feature)
+Check your Cucumber-Test-Case here: [CLICK HERE](https://github.com/SimpleSurveyProject/SimpleSurvey-Cucumber/tree/main/test/features)

 ## Alternative Flows